SatelliteWP/rocket-nginx/README.md

 `set $rocket_debug 1;`

 The following header is present no matter if debug is set to 0 or 1:
-  * **X-Rocket-Nginx-Bypass**: Did the configuration served the cached file directly (did it bypass WordPress): Yes or No.
+  * **X-Rocket-Nginx-Serving-Static**: Did the configuration served the cached file directly (did it bypass WordPress): Yes or No.

 This will add the following headers to your response request:
   * **X-Rocket-Nginx-Reason**: If Bypass is set to "No", what is the reason for calling WordPress.
 If "Yes", what is the file used (URL).